xxsc0529/genai-toolbox/docs/en/resources/tools/couchbase-sql.md

 The specified SQL statement is executed as a parameterized statement, and specified parameters will be used according to their name: e.g. `$id`.

+> **Note:** This tool uses parameterized queries to prevent SQL injections.
+> Query parameters can be used as substitutes for arbitrary expressions.
+> Parameters cannot be used as substitutes for identifiers, column names, table
+> names, or other parts of the query.

 ## Example

 ```yaml